top of page

 built-in sensors and

-communication hardware that are connected to a system platform.
+a system platform.
 The job of the system platform is to integrate the various data inputs and apply analytics to address specific

 user needs.